The Blind Mind’s Eye With Adam Zeman

 Are you blind in your mind’s eye?
 Aphantasia is a phenomenon where people lack the ability to form mental images.
 It was first recognized in the 19th century but lacked a name and scientific attention until 2015.
 The naming of aphantasia led to increased public interest and a surge of new research.

 Research shows that people with aphantasia and its opposite, hyperphantasia, have distinct traits in occupation, cognition, behavior, and brain physiology.
 It also runs in families and is heterogenous.
 The naming of aphantasia and the research that followed has added to our understanding of mental imagery.
 However, there are still many unanswered questions about this phenomenon.

 Adam Zeman shares the rediscovery of aphantasia in this presentation from the 2021 Extreme Imagination Conference and Exhibition.

 About the Extreme Imagination Conference

 Extreme Imagination conference and exhibition is a gathering of the world’s foremost thinkers, scientists and creatives challenging long-held beliefs about what it means to imagine and create.
 The first event was brought to life by Dr. Adam Zeman and the Eye’s Mind team at the University of Exeter in 2019.
-By spotlighting new discoveries into imagery extremes, aphantasia and hyperphantasia and bringing together leading thinkers, scientists and creatives, we can leverage our collective knowledge and experiences to seed new insight and unlock unknown human potential.
-This recording is from the 2021 Extreme Imagination conference, hosted by the Aphantasia Network.
+In 2021, the second conference was hosted virtually by the Aphantasia Network.